owncast/owncast.github.io/content/docs/storage/backblaze.md

 As of November 2020 [Backblaze's B2](https://www.backblaze.com/b2/cloud-storage.html) is fully [S3 compatible](https://www.backblaze.com/b2/docs/s3_compatible_api.html).

 B2's first 10G of storage is free, and the first 1G of download per day is free after that.
 Afterwards they charge $0.01/G.
 ### Keys

 When creating your ["Application Keys"](https://secure.backblaze.com/app_keys.htm) keep in mind that the **"Application Key ID"** is the **"Access Key"** and the **"Application Key"** is the **"Secret"**.

+It has been suggested that you make sure you set your key setting of "Allow access to Bucket" to `All`.

 ### CORS settings
 While the specific origins you want to support are up to you, make sure the API for CORS support is set to either **"S3"** or **"Both"**.